Aryan-Mishra24/RaktDoot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any queries or suggestions, please contact us at raktdoot@csvtu.ac.in.
+For any queries or suggestions, please contact us at raktdoot@csvtu.ac.in